GarimaChauhan16/Python-Challenge/README.md

 ![Vote-Counting](Images/Vote_counting.png)

-* In this project task is to help a small, rural town modernize its vote-counting process with the help of a python script.The dataset given is of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
+* In this project task is to help a small, rural town modernize its vote-counting process with the help of a python script.
+The dataset given is of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
 The task is to create a Python script that analyzes the votes and calculates each of the following:

   * The total number of votes cast